Legal & Policies

 • Right to rectification

-• Right to object and to erasure
+• Right to object and erasure

 • Right to restriction of processing